 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Stir all ingredients together.
 Store in an airtight jar.

 Serving size: 3/4 teaspoon (amount of seasoning per 1/4 lb of meat)

 Makes approximately 1/3 cup, or enough for 5 pounds of meat.
 Use 1 tablespoon seasoning per pound of meat.

 Video Showing How To Make Fajita Seasoning:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Fajita Seasoning!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes